AmeliaMaier/Dev_Notes/Software_Testing_General.md

 Path coverage is similar to code coverage, but often means writing a lot more unit tests.
 A path is any list of steps a user can take.
 Usually, you start all paths are opening the program (or logging in) and end all of them when the program is closed (or you log out).
 If there are any areas where looping is possible, full path coverage will be impossible.
 In most enterprise level programs, full path coverage is impracticle even if it is possible.

-If you are looking at a very simple program that only does the following sudo code:
+If you are looking at a very simple program that only does the following pseudo code:

 ```
 iif input > 10